 SEEE is managed by a Board of Directors, chaired by Andy Brady.
 The Board has a wealth of experience in the social enterprise sector.
 They are elected by the membership and are responsible for the governance and strategic direction of the organisation.

 We also have experienced consultants who deliver our training, events and other activities.

-Elaine McCorriston is our Members and Programme Manager and is the main contact for any enquiries email@example.com
+Jane Thompson is our Membership and Marketing Manager and is the main contact for any enquiries firstname.lastname@example.org

 In 2008 Andy set up the university’s 3rd Sector Futures initiative, which delivers a range of learning, research and consultancy services to charities and social enterprises.
 Since 2011, Andy has been the course leader for the university’s two year part-time Cert HE in Charity & Social Enterprise Management, which has recruited well over a hundred third sector leaders from across the UK.
 This work has been recognised with a Vice Chancellor’s Award for services to Anglia Ruskin University in the Community, and several nominations from students as Tutor of the Year, which he won in 2018.

 Andy has been a director of Social Enterprise East of England (SEEE) since the company was founded in 2005, was also a trustee of Voluntary Sector Training, a social enterprise based in Essex.
 He has served as an external examiner at the University of Ulster and the University of Hertfordshire, and was the Business Plan Head Coach for the Ariane de Rothschild Fellowship Programme in Cambridge & Windsor from 2011-17.
 As well as teaching abroad (most recently in Georgia and Ukraine), he supports ARU’s enterprise work, giving lectures on social enterprise to students and staff across all faculties.